rotalsh/Re-Place-Chess/README.md

 in the enemy back row for one turn without being captured
 - As a user, I want to be able to spend a turn to re-place pieces that I've captured, so that I can control them again
-- As a user, when I select the quit option while in-game, I want the state of the board to be saved
+- As a user, I want to have the option to save the game when I want
 - As a user, I want to have the option to continue the saved game if I want to